Skip to content

 1. Checkout and build go-opera

-Please make sure you checkout the latest release tag (opens in a new tab).
+Please make sure you checkout the latest release tag.

 git clone https://github.com/Fantom-foundation/go-opera.git